abiwaddell/CPP-Common-Password-Permutations/readme.txt

 java cpp

 Then enter the word to be changed.
 It can consist of any characters, capital letters, symbols, numbers etc, but has to be between 4 and 9 characters (inclusive) in length.
 Once a word has been entered, you will be asked which option you want from 1 to 5.
-As meniotned above, Option 1 will be the shortest, simplest list, presenting the most common permutations of the entered word.
+As mentioned above, Option 1 will be the shortest, simplest list, presenting the most common permutations of the entered word.
 Option 2 will produce longer list as it has more permutations and so on until option 5 which has the longest list of permutations.

 The final generated list of permutations will be saved as a .txt file in the same directory as the program files.

-This list can be copied & pasted intp BurpSuite Intruder for password-guessing tests or used in other similar tools.
+This list can be copied & pasted into BurpSuite Intruder for password-guessing tests or used in other similar tools.